HCS Score

 Overall Result: Haram — Red Line Violations

 Holding WLFI means your investment benefits grow when the platform's prohibited financial activities expand.
-That connection is structural — not incidental.
-Governance rights over a haram ecosystem don't become halal simply because the governance mechanism itself is technically neutral.
+That connection is structural, not incidental.
+Governance rights over a haram ecosystem do not become halal simply because the governance mechanism itself is technically neutral.

 USD1 deserves specific attention because it adds an independent layer of concern beyond the lending mechanics.

 USD1 is a dollar-pegged stablecoin issued through the World Liberty Financial ecosystem.
-Like every dollar-pegged stablecoin we've analyzed — USDT, USDC, PYUSD, USDG — USD1's reserve structure is connected to interest-bearing financial instruments including treasury securities and money-market assets.
+Like every dollar-pegged stablecoin CoinStudy has analyzed including USDT, USDC, PYUSD, and USDG, USD1's reserve structure is connected to interest-bearing financial instruments including Treasury securities and money market assets.

-This makes USD1 haram under the same reasoning that makes every conventional dollar-pegged asset haram.
-The platform therefore combines two distinct categories of compliance failure in one ecosystem — DeFi lending mechanisms and interest-bearing stablecoin reserves.
+This makes USD1 Haram under the same reasoning that makes every conventional dollar-pegged asset Haram.
+The platform therefore combines two distinct categories of compliance failure in one ecosystem, which are DeFi lending mechanisms and interest-bearing stablecoin reserves.

 By this point in our analysis series, Muslim investors will recognize a consistent pattern across DeFi governance tokens.

 The pattern is consistent because the underlying reality is consistent.
-DeFi lending protocols — regardless of their technical implementation, decentralization credentials, or governance structures — are built around lending capital for financial return.
-That financial structure raises Riba concerns that don't disappear because the implementation is on a blockchain.
+DeFi lending protocols, regardless of their technical implementation, decentralization credentials, or governance structures, are built around lending capital for financial return.
+That financial structure raises Riba concerns that do not disappear because the implementation is on a blockchain.

-Before investing in any DeFi governance token, ask yourself:
+Before investing in any DeFi governance token, ask yourself honestly.

 World Liberty Financial (WLFI) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.

-Three Sharia red lines are triggered — Riba Exposure, Guaranteed Interest, and Synthetic Interest Products — resulting in automatic Haram classification.
+Three Sharia red lines are triggered, specifically Ecosystem Riba Exposure, Guaranteed Interest, and Synthetic Interest Products, resulting in automatic Haram classification.
 The ecosystem is fundamentally built around lending markets, borrowing systems, yield-generation mechanisms, and financial structures that create direct exposure to Riba-related activity.
 The USD1 stablecoin adds an additional layer through its interest-bearing reserve structure.

 The platform's political connections, celebrity associations, and decentralized blockchain infrastructure are irrelevant to this assessment.
 The financial structure is what determines compliance.
 And the financial structure is incompatible with Islamic finance principles.